petertodd/python-bitcoinlib/README.md

     sudo apt-get install libssl-dev

-The RPC interface, `bitcoin.rpc`, is designed to work with Bitcoin Core v0.16.0.
+The RPC interface, `bitcoin.rpc`, should work with Bitcoin Core v24.0 or later.
 Older versions may work but there do exist some incompatibilities.